V-R-E/WLED-Docs/docs/interfaces/udp-notifier.md

 | --- | --- | --- |
 0 | Initial Boot | Do not notify
 1 | Direct Change via UI or API | notifyDirect?
-2 | Button was pressed | notifyButton?
+2 | Button was pressed/ IR event | notifyButton?
 3 | Update by other notification | Do not notify
 4 | Nightlight activated | notifyDirect?
 5 | Other (Req. with &NN) | Do not notify
-6 | Effect changed | notifyDirect?
+6 | Effect changed | no longer used?
 7 | Hue light changed | notifyHue?
-8 | Preset Cycle active | notifyDirect?
+8 | Preset Cycle active | no longer used?
-9 | Updated via Blynk | notifyDirect?
+9 | Updated via Blynk | no longer used?
+10 | Updated via Alexa | notifyDirect?
+11 | special call mode updates websocket only | Do not notify?
+12 | Preset/macro button was pressed | notifyDirect?

 ***This is the version of the UDP protocol.